Moonscoper/Python-Deep-Learning/README.md

 # Python-Deep-Learning\nThis repository contains Python notebooks which guide you through different concepts and techniques of Deep Learning.
-Thoroughly explained and easily
+Thoroughly explained and easily understandable for beginners as well as professionals.
+Brought to you by Moonscoper.
+Happy learning!